Liverpool Irish: 1917–1919

 Hostilities ceased after the signing of the Armistice of 11 November 1918.
 The Liverpool Irish noted the cessation in the battalion war diary with the entry "Armistice signed".
 Almost four years of service on the Western Front had cost the Liverpool Irish in casualties.
 Losses during the period of attachment to the 55th Division alone amounted to 475 officers and men dead; 1,575 wounded; and 410 missing.
 Two soldiers from the battalion were executed during the war: Privates Joseph Brennan and Bernard McGeehan, both charged with desertion.

 Interwar years

 Demobilisation of the British Army commenced after the Armistice.
 The 8th (Irish) Battalion was initially reduced to a small cadre before being formally disembodied on 14 June 1919.
 In the early 1920s, the British Armed Forces further contracted after the imposition of the "Ten Year Rule" and enactment of many of the recommendations proposed by the Geddes Committee, which sought to reduce national expenditure - a process that became known as the "Geddes Axe".
 Within the British Army, a total of eight cavalry regiments and 22 infantry battalions ceased to exist.
-The Liverpool Irish disbanded on 31 March 1922.
+The Liverpool Irish was disbanded on 31 March 1922.